Gunek-945/USThing-RAG-Agent/Testing/Mood-level-discussion.md

 ## Suggestion?
 - one mood at a time
 - three levels: low, moderate, high, corresponding to 1,3 and 5 - see individual2.json

+## Update - 30/8/2024
+- tried another mood, Sophistication.
+Wanted bot to speak in a "classy" way, doesn't work (soph.json)
+- using original moods.
+For combos, I am unable to find examples that contain all 3 moods, so pairs only for now (humour+ flirty, humour+rude, rude+flirty).
+Sort of works, see combo2.json